voki97/yacht-booking-application/backend/src/main/java/com/example/yachtbookingapp/model/EntityModelDOC.md

 - `generationDate`: LocalDateTime - Date and time when the report was generated.

 ## Entity Model Testing:
-- Tests related to these entities can be found [here](../../../../../../test/java/com/example/yachtbookingapp/model/EntityModelTest.java).
+- Tests related to these entities can be found [here](../../../../../../test/java/com/example/yachtbookingapp/model/EntityModelTest.java).<br>
+- Entities are not completely tested yet!